muhabibi/airflow_in_docker/README.md

       unless-stopped
 ```

-Run the following script :
+Run the following script:
 ```
 docker-compose -f docker-compose.yml up -d
 ```
-And we can check the container that's being started using command :
+And we can check the container that's being started using command:
 ```
 docker ps
 ```